plexoos/offline-hft/hft/README.md

 - Rename StiPixel... classes to StiPxl... to be consistent with the other detector subsystems
 - Add instructions for how to run simulation with hft detectors
+- Add location for test simulation and data files